Simon’s Faith Crisis

 The Lord is praying for you, and I am too.

-Please.
-Turn with me now towards the Lord, and make this prayer your own.
+I invite you to join me now, and make this prayer your own.

 Lord.
 I believe.
 Help my unbelief.
 You know my heart, my fears, and my pain.
 Forgive me and help me to forgive.
 Thank you for not wanting to crush me and for not despising my smoldering wick.
 Oh, God!
 Do what only You can do.
 Blow into the depths of my soul.
 Revive me.
 Heal me.
 And help me go forth to strengthen others.
 I receive your underserved mercy and grace.
 May not one ounce of my struggles be wasted.
 Somehow.
 Someway.
 Turn it for good and use it for Your glory.
 Amen